techish-io/ci.chef.wlp/README.md

 ### Attribute Parameters

 - server_name: If specified, the jvm.options file in the specified server instance is updated.
 Otherwise, the installation-wide jvm.options file is updated.
 Defaults to <code>nil</code>.
-- options: The JVM options to add or remove.
+- options: The JVM options to add, set or remove.
 Defaults to <code>nil</code>.

 ### Examples
 ```ruby